mgsosna/mattsosna.com/_posts/ml/2023-11-25-Precision-recall.md

 Because of pitfalls like these, we should never solely rely on accuracy when judging a model.
 Let's look at other metrics that can give us a more holistic picture.

 ### Metric 2: Recall
-If it's important for us to catch all the bad videos, we'll want to use a metric like **recall**.
+If it's important for our model to flag all positive labels, we'll want a metric like **recall**.
 Recall is **_the proportion of <u>positive</u> labels our model correctly predicted._** In other words:

 $$Recall = \frac{TP}{TP+FN}$$

 We can think of this as the top row of the confusion matrix.
 Recall is the number of true positives divided by the total number of _positive labels_: labels our model caught (true positives) and missed (false negatives).
+A model with 100% recall is one that correctly flagged all positive labels in the test set.

 <center>
 <img src="{{  site.baseurl  }}/images/ml/precision_recall/cm_recall.png" alt="Recall columns of confusion matrix" height="50%" width="50%">